mtorres253/mtorres253.github.io/chapt-7/index.md

 Now take a look at the list and rank them in order of importance to you.
 Write your top 3 values down

-Our strengths often reflect or are tied to the values we hold.
 Values List